Olympus E-520 vs Ricoh GR II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-520 and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-520 does not offer wifi capability.
+In contrast, the E-520 does not provide wifi capability.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the E-520 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-520 has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the E-520 from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So what is the bottom line?
 Is the Olympus E-520 better than the Ricoh GR II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.